 Common moving services that increase your costs include:

 Needing a storage unit is one of the main reasons for moving costs increase.
 Moves can get complicated and if you need your moving company to hold your belongings at any point before, during or after your move, be prepared to pay for the extra service.
 It’s a good idea to ask about storage rates and fees ahead of time.

 Packing materials and services

-You will be charged an additional fee if you choose to have you items packed professionally by the moving company.
+You will be charged an additional fee if you choose to have your items packed professionally by the moving company.
 This includes full packing and unpacking your entire shipment or partial packing/unpacking.

 The packing materials needed to secure your items are typically not included in the estimate.
 Companies commonly charge extra for shrink wrap, tape, boxes, and furniture blankets.

-While moving companies offer a basic value protection coverage, most of them offer multiple levels of liability and insurance coverage.
-If your shipment is particularly valuable, you may want to consider paying or Full Value Protection or buy insurance from a third party provider.
+While moving companies offer basic value protection coverage, most of them offer multiple levels of liability and insurance coverage.
+If your shipment is particularly valuable, you may want to consider paying or Full Value Protection or buy insurance from a third-party provider.